abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 thus---we're able to recognize that feeling of ownership, for example.
 We can recognize the heat that the mind generates out of simple things.
-*Oh look, I'm getting upset with this machine, I'm getting excited about this plan I have, I'm claiming this painting project as mine*.
-A task we didn't even know existed before it was assigned to us, suddenly becomes "mine." *I hope no one sees that awful wood cut I made.
+*Oh look, I'm getting upset with this machine, I'm getting excited about this plan I have, I'm claiming this painting project as mine.* A task we didn't even know existed before it was assigned to us, suddenly becomes "mine." *I hope no one sees that awful wood cut I made.
 "Look, that cut's not square and we all know who did it!"
 That would be so